4rr0wx/TSW-Zugdatenberechner_Python/README.md

 Flet app using Flet extension.

-This version allows entering basic train data to calculate the PZB train type based on the brake ratio.
+This version allows entering custom wagons to calculate the PZB train type based on the brake ratio.
+Each vehicle can be added with its mass, brake weight and length directly in the UI.

 To run the app: